Siiichenggg/ZJU-CarbonViz/README.md

 # ZJU-CarbonViz

-## Zhejiang University Haining Campus Carbon Emission Visualization System
+## Zhejiang University Haining International Campus Carbon Emission Visualization System

 ZJU-CarbonViz is a comprehensive web application designed to visualize and monitor carbon emissions, electricity consumption, water usage, and natural gas consumption at the Zhejiang University Haining Campus.
 This dashboard serves as both a monitoring tool and a decision support system for campus sustainability initiatives.